-\begin{enumerate}[(i)] \item \emph{Algebraic identification step}: Show that for almost all $n\in \mathbb{N}\setminus \{0\}$, the group $S_n$ is isomorphic to $X(F_n)$ for the same fixed (twisted) Lie type $X$, that $S_n$ is of Lie rank $k$ and that $F_n$ is of characteristic $\neq 2$.
-Then prove that this forces $G$ to be isomorphic to a Chevalley group of Lie rank $k$, over an algebraically closed field $K$ of characteristic $\neq 2$. \item \emph{Model-theoretic step}: Prove that a generic automorphism of $G$ is supertight. \end{enumerate}
+\begin{enumerate}[(i)] \item \emph{Algebraic identification step}: Show that if the pseudofinite (twisted) Chevalley group $S$ has Lie rank $k$, then $G$ is isomorphic to a Chevalley group of Lie rank $k$ over an algebraically closed field $K$. \item \emph{Model-theoretic step}: Prove that a generic automorphism of $G$ is supertight. \end{enumerate}

-Theorem~\ref{th:main} proves the algebraic identification step specified above in the restricted case in which $G$ is a group with a pure group structure and with Pr\"{u}fer $2$-rank $1$.
-The case `of Pr\"{u}fer $2$-rank $1$' is one of the two crucial parts of the algebraic identifications step---the other one being the case in which the Pr\"{u}fer $2$-rank of $G$ is $2$.
-Once both of these cases are fully covered, then we expect that we may prove the whole algebraic identification step without much trouble.
+As our results ensure that ${\rm pr}_2(G)=1$ if and only if the Lie rank of $S$ is $1$, Theorem~\ref{th:main} proves the algebraic identification step in the case when $S$ is of Lie rank $1$.
+The case `$S$ is of Lie rank $1$' is one of the two crucial parts of the algebraic identification step; the other one being the case `$S$ is of Lie rank $2$'.
+If the analogue of Theorem~\ref{main-stringer} holds for Lie rank $2$ (i.e. replace `${\rm PSL}_2(F_n)$' in Theorem~\ref{main-stringer} by `a simple Chevalley group $X(F_n)$ of Lie rank $2$'), then there is a clear strategy for the proof of the algebraic identification step \cite{Deloro-Karhumaki-Ugurlu}.